thefrontiergroup/standards/ruby.md

     end
     ```

-* Don't use spaces around the `=` operator when assigning default values to method parameters:
+* Use spaces around the `=` operator when assigning default values to method parameters:

     ```Ruby
-    # good
+    # bad
     def some_method(arg1=:default, arg2=nil, arg3=[])
       # do something...
     end

-    # bad
+    # good
     def some_method(arg1 = :default, arg2 = nil, arg3 = [])
       # do something...
     end